edRegistered Canadian Charitable Organization number: 799576335RR0001

 Our National Collaboration for Youth Mental Health was an unincorporated, grassroots organization established in 2002, which relied on various donations from staff of large organizations and the kindness of professionals who volunteered and provided their professional services for free.
 The donations were monetary, the sponsoring of event room rentals for mental health summits and forums, and the donations of room rentals for our events.
 We are also grateful for the outpouring of volunteers from a wide spectrum of organizations.
 The Arts communities across Canada and the United States have given our National Collaboration immense support, which led to performers, such as LeCrae donating their time and performances to our Youth summits and forums.

 Thanks to the commitment of Bell Canada we are now able to plan our National Mental Health Youth Conferences for ages 12 to 30.
 The first National Conference has been designed and planned with a great deal of research, care, passion and community outreach.
-It will launch on May 16, 2019, at the University of Ottawa.
+It launched on May 16, 2019, at the University of Ottawa.
 Our youth committees have been involved in every aspect of planning for the National Conferences.
 The National Youth Mental Health Conference Flyer was inspired by 13-year-old Alex from Ottawa and designed collaboratively by 18-year-old university student McCory from Calgary.

 As a result of our recent Youth focus group held in Ottawa in March 2019, our members decided that there was a very serious and immediate need to raise awareness of the mental health in classrooms and in our larger society, in order to support the wellbeing of our youth, their families and their future careers within society.
 The youth we work with have voiced in classrooms, forums and our information meetings how mental health challenges are overwhelming them in every aspect of their lives and affecting not only them but their family members, friends and everyone they come into contact with during their attempts to navigate through their life.